The Dangers of Work Insurance

 During this time I was diagnosed with Chronic Pain Syndrome, an umbrella term for a neurological condition where your brain translates stress signals into pain signals.
 It was explained to me that my original injury created “pain super highways”.
 When I developed PTSD, my brain continued to use these super highways despite the original injury being improved, though never fully healed.

-Sun Life sent me to specialists who confirmed the diagnosis and my limitations.
-Despite this, Sun Life stated they didn’t believe their specialists and that I was fully able to return to work without a wheelchair.
+I saw a SunLife approved specialist in February but SunLife didn't agree with their diagnosis.
+They sent me to a 2nd specialist in November, which added 9 more months of no income.
+That specialist confirmed the dignosis but Sun Life didn't agree and declared I was fully able to return to work without a wheelchair.
 I was made to return to work or be fired and lose my health benefits which covered about $6000 of the previous year’s medical bills.

 I managed to work 7 out of my scheduled 40 hours, unable to complete any one shift.
 45 minutes into my last shift, I was on the floor bawling in pain.
 At that point I didn’t care if I got fired.